MLab

 SemEVAL

 We submitted to the Workshop on Semantic Evaluation's Task 1 (lexical complexity modelling) and Task 8 (automatically extracting measurements from scientific text).
 Our teams performed competitively on both tasks, including second place in one of the Task 8 subcategories.
-Our task description papers will appear at SemEval at ACL 2021.
+Our task description papers appeared at SemEval at ACL 2021.

 Google BIG-Bench